 When the Xbox's persistent storage becomes corrupted, even clean, compatible discs may appear unreadable.
 This cache stores temporary data from previous discs, and over time it can interfere with new titles.
 Clearing it through Settings > Disc & Blu-ray > Persistent Storage > Clear Persistent Storage often resolves random read failures.

-Occasionally, outdated system firmware produces the same effect, showing error 0x91d70000 or freezing at the loading screen.
-In my experience, simply reconnecting to the internet and forcing a system update fixed these errors.
+Outdated system firmware can produce the same effect, showing error 0x91d70000 or freezing at the loading screen.
+In my experience, reconnecting to the internet and forcing a system update resolved these errors without any other changes.

 Software Fixes When Xbox One Won't Play DVDs